Connectome Inspired Neural Network

 Connectivity :

-Connection probability matrix P i j P_{ij} P ij β j j j i i i
+Connection probability matrix P i j P_{ij} P ij β (from population j j j to population i i i ):

 [ L 2 / 3 E L 2 / 3 I L 4 E L 4 I L 5 E L 5 I L 6 E L 6 I L 2 / 3 E 0.10 0.17 0.03 0.05 0.02 . . .
 L 2 / 3 I 0.14 0.24 . . . . . . . . . . . . . . . ] \begin{bmatrix}